-Looking for dining room ideas to give that often neglected room a bit of an update?
-Whether you entertain a lot or prefer cosy family meals, a dining room is a great addition to your home if you have the room.
-And if you don't have a separate space, maybe you want to squeeze in a small dining room to an open-plan area, such as a kitchen/living space?
-Don't worry we cover small dining room ideas here too, which would totally work in the corner of a kitchen.
-Below we've rounded up all our fave dining room ideas to get you inspired to choose a style, so that you can make the most of your space.
+Looking for dining room ideas that will work no matter what size space you are dealing with?
+Whether you entertain a lot or prefer cozy family meals, a well-decorated dining room is a great addition to your home.
+Even if you don't have the space for a dedicated 'room', maybe you want to squeeze a small dining space into an open-plan area, such as a kitchen/living space?
+Don't worry we cover small dining room ideas here too.
+Below we've rounded up all our favorite dining room ideas to get you inspired to choose a style, so that you can make the most of your space.

-Keep scrolling to get inspired and and don't miss all the rest of our kitchen ideas, which include everything from decor to dining.
+Keep scrolling to get inspired and don't miss all the rest of our kitchen ideas, which include everything from décor to dining.

 1. Layer up on textures for a boho style dining room

-There’s so much to love about this dining room idea, it’s brimming full of gorgeous textural elements, let’s start with the table and bench – the Amaliah chevron dining table above is bang on trend – parquet is going to be the next thing so get on it now!
+There’s so much to love about this dining room idea, it’s brimming full of gorgeous textural elements, let’s start with the table and bench – the chevron dining table above is bang on trend – parquet is going to be the next thing so get on it now.
 Teamed with rattan chairs and faux fur cushions, this look is the ultimate in tactile heaven, add in a hint of decoration with patterned bowls and glasses, oh and the stunning lampshade, then sit and enjoy your new boho style space.

 2. Choose a round table in a small dining room

-We love a round table, like this one from M&S – it takes up less floor space than a square or rectangular table, which in turn makes a small dining room look bigger.
+We love a round table – it takes up less floor space than a square or rectangular table, which in turn makes a small dining room look bigger.
 What's more, it's the perfect shape for creating a sociable space, and you can squeeze more people around a round table than one with corners.

-How delicious are these colours together?
-Two shades of pink from Dulux; Pressed Petal and Blossom White combined with Nutmeg White makes for a super pretty colour scheme that also cleverly zones an open plan space into a dining area that defines the room.
-Note how the the deeper pink comes up and onto the ceiling?
+How delicious are these colors together?
+A super pretty color scheme that also cleverly zones an open plan space into a dining area that defines the room.
+Note how the deeper pink comes up and onto the ceiling?
 What a great idea!
 You can do this with some Frogtape and a pair of strong arms.
 The warm tones of the Mid-century furniture look fab against this shade – pick crockery to match the lighter pink to bring the look together.

 Open plan kitchen diners lend themselves to a more relaxed feel and this is why this double bench option works well.
 But if your open plan kitchen diner is already tight on space, benches are a practical choice, too.
-They take up less space visually than chairs – and if you can tie them in with the kitchen's decor, like in this room by Next, you can create a cohesive look that feels really put together.
-Although made of traditional wood, this Jefferson jet black table and bench set look thoroughly contemporary due to the complementary coloured metal legs.
+They take up less space visually than chairs – and if you can tie them in with the kitchen's decor, like in this room you can create a cohesive look that feels really put together.

 Benches, on the whole, can squeeze on extra bottoms so they’re a great option for small people – kids on one side, adults on chairs on the other side right?
 This Poise bench from John Lewis sits three and you can match it with the Poise table which is narrow yet long – great for a dining room where space is compromised.
 Plus, it also extends, which is a win win when everyone is trying to ‘work’ at the same time!
 The table top has rounded edges too which is a bonus with young kids careering around.